The NSC HPC clusters have a standard Python provided with the operating system (OS).

 /software/sse/easybuild/prefix/software/Python/3.6.7-foss-2018a-nsc1/bin/python

-Thus, to always use this Python for the script, make the first line read
+Thus, to always use this Python for the script, make the first line read:

 #!/software/sse/easybuild/prefix/software/Python/3.6.7-foss-2018a-nsc1/bin/python

-To see the output from Python script in a running job in real-time, you have to instruct Python to not buffer its output.
+To see the output from the Python script in a running job in real-time, you have to instruct Python not to buffer its output.
 Otherwise, all the output from your script will get written to the slurm.out file when the job has finished (or the buffer is full).
-To get the expected behavior, simply add the -u command line flag when you start the script to requested unbuffered mode.
+To get the expected behaviour, add the -u

 python -u myscript.py